Calculating the Area of an Irregular Trapezoid: A practical guide

 3. Applying Trigonometry:

-• Dividing into triangles: Trigonometry can assist in determining the areas of triangles formed during decomposition, particularly when dealing with oblique triangles (triangles without a right angle).
+Dividing into triangles: Trigonometry can assist in determining the areas of triangles formed during decomposition, particularly when dealing with oblique triangles (triangles without a right angle).

 4. Numerical Integration (Advanced Technique):

 For extremely irregular trapezoids where other methods prove difficult, numerical integration techniques can provide an accurate approximation of the area.
-This involves approximating the area under the curve formed by the trapezoid's sides using numerical methods such as the trapezoidal rule or Simpson's rule.
+Also, this involves approximating the area under the curve formed by the trapezoid's sides using numerical methods such as the trapezoidal rule or Simpson's rule.
 This method requires a more advanced mathematical understanding but offers high precision, especially for complex shapes.

 Practical Considerations and Challenges